Planning vs Programming: What is the role of APS?

 Production programming with APS

-The Production Scheduling process (Production Detailed Scheduling) is based on the volumes mes be produced previously defined in the MPS, or, simply, on continuous customer order demands for the MTO (make-to-order) industry.
-The goal is to define in detail when each demand will be produced and (this is the main critical point of this process) "how."
+The Production Detailed Scheduling process starts with the volumes mes be produced, previously defined in the MPS, or simply, with continuous customer order demands for the MTO (make-to-order) industry, with the objective of defining in detail when each demand will be produced and (this is the main critical point of this process) "how".
 Here, each of the operations necessary to manufacture a finished product will be sequenced, or at least the main ones, if the bottlenecks in these processes are stable and defined.
-Because the APS increases the degree of precision of this process, we now call it Fine Scheduling.
+As APS increases the degree of precision of this process, we now call it Fine Scheduling.
 Let's look at its elements.
-First of all, it's important to know what will be scheduled, what we call the Scheduling Object .
-Each company has its own way of managing it, but the most standard term is the Production Order (PO), or Manufacturing Order.
+Before anything else, it is important to know what will be scheduled, what we call the Scheduling Object .
+Each company has its own way of managing it, but the most standard nomenclature is the Production Order (PO) or Manufacturing Order.
 It was created from the MPS we saw earlier, or even mes MRP.
-However, a PO is not simply a reflection of the net requirements arising from the MPS and MRP.
+However, a Production Order (PO) is not simply a reflection of the net requirements derived from the Master Production Schedule (MPS) and Material Requirements Planning (MRP).
 Production policies must be applied here, such as information on minimum, multiple, and maximum batch sizes allowed by the industrial area for the execution of each process.
-In other words, the MPS may generate a production requirement of 5,000 units of a product for a given period, but if the maximum batch size is 2,500 units, we will have two Production Orders.
-If the APS receives a Production Order for 5,000 and we need it to split it mes this division is entirely feasible.
-However, the complexity of managing information integrity between systems, requiring explanations to the production control system or the ERP itself that the order has been split and each order can now follow a different path and need to be managed individually, makes it more efficient to perform this split at its origin, that is, when generating the PO itself (in whatever system).
-Ideally, programming allocates demands in the form of production orders to productive resources (a machine or mes ), according to different heuristics and simulations, depending on the objective ( why heuristics and not optimization?! ).
-Thus, each resource receives its list of orders to produce, with the exact sequence to be followed.
-The main characteristics of the classic APS for Fine Programming include:
+In other words, the MPS may generate a production requirement of 5000 units of a product for a given period, but if the maximum batch size is 2500 units, we will have two Production Orders.
+If the Advanced Production Scheme (APS) receives a Production Order of 5000 units and we need it to split it mes this division is entirely feasible.
+However, the complexity of managing information integrity between systems, requiring explanations to the production control system or the ERP itself that an order has been divided and that each part can now follow a different path and needs to be managed individually, makes it more efficient to perform this division at its origin, i.e., when generating the production order itself (in whatever system).
+Ideally, scheduling allocates demands in the form of production orders to productive resources (a machine or workstation mes , according to different heuristics and simulations, depending on the objective ( why heuristics and not optimization?! ).
+With this, each resource receives its list of orders to produce, with the exact sequence to be followed.
+The main characteristics of classic APS for Fine Scheduling include:

 - Finite capacity: In this case, the real skills of resources are considered, that is, work is allocated to resources only until its limit;